 Each planet within the game is completely random and is procedurally generated using algorithms and number generators.
 This results in over 18 quintillion unique planets you can explore within the game.

-No Man’s Sky was released in August 2016 and is available on PlayStation, Xbox, PC, and Nintendo Switch.
-It’s one of the best games like Outer Worlds you can play and is one of the best games set in space.
+No Man’s Sky came out in August 2016 and is available on PlayStation, Xbox, PC, and Nintendo Switch.
+It’s one of the best games like Outer Worlds you can play and is one of the best intergalactic games around.